-Offer global, market-leading continuing education programs for the understanding, practice, or consumption of market research, insights, and data science.
+To advance the understanding, practice, or consumption of market research, insights, and data science through market-leading education, serving individuals and organizations worldwide.
 We pursue that mission by developing and delivering online courses designed to fulfill the core market research educational needs of individuals and companies worldwide.

 Written and continually updated by subject matter experts from across the research industry, and they are designed to meet the certification requirements of major national and international professional and industry associations.

 In 1994, the Marketing Research Association (MRA) Board of Directors appointed a task force to determine the feasibility of creating a separate non-profit organization to create educational and training materials for the marketing and opinion research industry.
 This was fueled by a desire to create an independent study program based on the Market Research Core Body of Knowledge (MRCBOK™) developed by William Neal of SDR Consulting, Inc. and Dr. Malcolm McNiven of the University of Georgia.
 Approval was given and funds allocated in 1995 to establish the Marketing Research Association Institute (MRAI).